 (600,000 visitors x 30%) / 25 hours = 7,200 Visitors per Hour Invested

 Now, obviously, it’s impossible to predict which articles are going to be your top ten, and to only write those articles.
 But, you can – and should – invest time figuring out which articles to write.

 I’ve said before that running a blog that generates revenue is not the same as running a hobby blog that costs money.
 You can’t just write whatever happens to be on your mind and expect readers to flood in.
 There are some truly great writers out there running blogs that get very little traffic.

-The Bottom Line is that you need to spend time researching every single article you write, to give each article it’s best chance at becoming a big traffic driver.
+The Bottom Line is that you need to spend time researching and planning every article you write.
+This research will

 - Understanding your niche: Go read this article about how blog content is like ice cream and you’ll start to understand that, regardless of what niche you’re in, there are certain topics you need to cover and certain types of content you need to produce.
 Not making this content will kill your traffic from the very beginning.

 - Doing Keyword Research: If you’re writing an article about “apples” but decide not to use the word “apples” in your article – choosing instead to refer to them as “round, red, hard fruits” – then your article will never show up when people search for articles on apples.
 Even if your article is the best article in the universe on apples, you won’t capture any “apple” traffic because you didn’t use the same words your audience uses.
 You should know which terms and phrases your potential readers are going to use when they’re looking for your content.
 And you should use those terms and phrases when you write.